 It’s no coincidence that we launched this whole “From Seed to Spoon” thing on Election Day.
-Don’t worry, I’m not going to get all political.
+Don’t worry, I’m not going to get all political here.
 Honestly, I was going to be sad about the result no matter who won the election.
 I felt like neither candidate came anywhere close to representing who I am and the values I stand for.
-I walked into my polling place with my wife and toddler daughter with a knot in my stomach and came out the door with an altered sense of purpose and a new mission.
-This story is about how the people I met on election day inspired me to help as many people grow their own food as I can.
+I walked into my polling place as a father of three and one on the way with a sense of dread for the future of our country and came out the door afterwards with an altered sense of purpose and a new mission.
+This story is about how the people I met on election day inspired me to help people grow food.

-Back to Election Day, and we’re waiting in line to vote in the gym at a nearby church.
-My daughter Marianne’s social skills far exceed mine and after a few minutes of waiting in line, she’d introduced me to a few new friends.
+Fast forward to Election Day again, and we’re waiting in line to vote in the gym at a nearby church.
+My daughter Marianne’s social skills far exceed mine and within a few minutes of waiting in line, she’d introduced me to a few new friends.
 One of them just happened to work at the children’s home mentioned before.
 As most of my conversations do, it soon shifted to gardening and I discovered they were needing some help with a community garden.
-I eagerly volunteered to get in contact with them and am working with them now to help them build a community teaching garden.
-I felt like through this conversation and others that I had that day, I was being taught a lesson.
-Instead of worrying about everything going on the country and constantly feeling sad about the news, DO SOMETHING TO FIX IT!
+I eagerly volunteered to help out and ended up having the wonderful opportunity to help them.
+I felt like through this conversation and others that I had that day, I was given my new mission.
+Instead of worrying about everything going on the country and constantly feeling sad about all the bad news, DO SOMETHING TO FIX IT!

-How does this relate to this blog?
-Well, another thing I’ve felt called to do is to help other people grow their own food.
-I started this garden 2 years ago having never before grown a successful vegetable in my life.
-I planted tomatoes 10 years ago and ended up with dandelions taller than the tomatoes.
+And that’s pretty much the moment this whole idea of starting a website (and eventually mobile app) that helped people grow food came from.
+I started growing food two years ago having never before grown a successful vegetable in my life.
+I planted tomatoes ten years ago and ended up with dandelions taller than the tomatoes.
 I started at square one with all of this, but I have a bit of an obsessive personality.
-I started learning as much as I could through reading books and blogs, watching YouTube gardening videos, taking classes and touring farms.
+I started learning as much as I could through reading books and blogs, watching YouTube gardening videos, taking classes, learning from people that had been doing it for decades, and touring farms.
 I basically stopped watching all TV shows and stopped reading the news late at night.
 I devoted all of that time to learning, building the farm, and growing food.

 I’ve spent a lot of time learning this stuff and now I want to use this knowledge to help others!
-I want to help people that are where I was 2 years ago and show them that it’s possible to save money and live healthier by growing your own food.
+I want to help people that are where I was back when I started and show them that it’s possible to save money and live healthier by growing your own food.
 I want to help others avoid some of the mistakes I made and show how easy it can be to grow your own food.
 My own personal journey has taught me the value of eating and living with healthy habits.
-I would love to be able to look back on my life when it’s over and say I was able to make the world just a little bit better by helping others live a healthier lifestyle.
+I would love to be able to look back on my life when it’s over and say I was able to make the world just a little bit better by helping others live a more healthy lifestyle.